 - Request applications and financial-aid information from the schools to which you are applying.

 - Make sure to get a FAFSA worksheet from your high school counselor's office before school closes for winter vacation.
 Most colleges prefer students to file an online FAFSA; however having the worksheet in hand will help you gather the appropriate information.

 - We also encourage students to use their current year FAFSA to see if they are eligible for financial aid (see October for FAFSA information).

 - Although it's too early to complete a FAFSA or Free Application for Federal Student Aid, use an EFC calculator to determine your eligibility for financial assistance.

 - Look for scholarship opportunities.
-Some employers offer scholarship money to children of employees.
+Some employers offer scholarship money for children of employees.
 Sometimes local organizations have scholarship programs for high school seniors.
-Meet with your high school counselor to get information on scholarships.
+Meet with your high school guidance counselor to get information on scholarships.
 Check the local library and search the Internet to see if you can find other scholarship opportunities and tell everyone you know to send scholarship information your way.

 - Attend college fairs and financial aid workshops.
 These might be sources of additional information about scholarships, grants and other types of financial aid.

 - Visit college campuses.
 Compare costs of colleges so you get an idea of how much money will be needed at each institution.
 This will vary based on many factors, including state colleges versus universities, private versus public and in-state versus out-of-state.

 - Continue to contact prospective colleges and find out their deadlines for scholarship and financial aid applications, as well as any paperwork you'll need to submit